We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Alternatives to cheque cashing

-Sunshine Short Term Offer
+Sunshine Short Term Loans

-A short term loan with a fast and easy application available to those with good or bad credit.
-You can apply today and get approved for up to $2,000.
+This is a short-term loan offer with a fast and easy online application for good or bad credit borrowers.
+You can apply today to get approved for up to $2,000.
 Get your loan funded in 30 minutes - conditions apply.

-- Loan amount: $2,000
+Loan Amount: $2,000

-- Fees: 20% of borrowed amount + 4% of borrowed amount each month
+Fees: 20% of loan amount + 4% of loan amount each month

 This will vary depending on the service provider.
 Some charge a flat fee while others will charge a percentage of the cheque amount.